Skip to content

 • Step 2: Configure Data Sharing Settings

-Google offers various data sharing options.
-For most SMEs, the default settings work well, but review them to ensure you're comfortable with how your data is used.
+Google offers several data sharing options.
+For most SMEs, the default settings work well.
+Still, review them so you are happy with how your data is used.

 Installing Google Analytics on Your Website